 I went to Theological College (Cuddesdon) in 1993, was ordained 2 years later and have been a full-time minister since.
 I’ve been in Sutton Coldfield since 1999, and at Holy Trinity since the start of 2006.

-Interests are nothing very exciting – music, reading and films; and Formula 1.
+My interests include music, reading, films, Formula 1 (and more recently, linocutting!).
 And despite years of disappointment I can’t stop myself from following Blackburn Rovers.

 Born in Chester, I came to Birmingham when I was 12 years old.
 I eventually joined the Finance Department of Joseph Lucas Electrical Ltd.